 Welcome to Zambia - a country that boasts abundant wildlife, beautiful sights, breathtaking lakes and wetlands, and of course the magnificent Victoria Falls.
 As with any country, there are certain seasons in Zambia that are best suited for special interests than others are.

-and April and the full power of the falls can be experienced in all its glory.
+park is home to numerous antelope species, Zebra, Giraffe and the recently acquired White Rhino.
+Visitors to the park can enjoy excellent photo opportunities.
+Different times of the year will provide completely different experiences of the Falls region.
+Peak flood season is around March and April and the full power of the falls can be experienced in all its glory.
 As the floods decrease the view of the falls gets better and better through the year, but is at it's lowest, around November and December.

+Seasonal changes are very pronounced in Luangwa.
+The dry season begins in April and intensifies through to October, the hottest month when game concentrations are at their height.
 Warm sunny days and chilly nights typify the dry winter months of May to August.
 The wet season begins in November as the leaves turn green, and the dry bleak terrain becomes a lush jungle.

 Game is best sighted in the dry season from April to October, but the beauty of the park is at its best after the rains in the first half of the year.
 Many of the parks internal roads are inaccessible between November and April.

 Anytime of the year is accessible although care is needed in the wet season after heavy rains.
 The profusion of birds is extensive during the wet season when migrants arrive from the north.
 The game however is easier to spot in the dry season.
 The park is a year round paradise for bird watchers and photographers.